justinluu8235/kitchen-assistant-frontend/README.md

 ## Unit Conversion
-When generating shopping list items, the goal is to have the same item names to not duplicate as shopping items, even though recipe notes different units
+One added feature is that when generating shopping list items, the goal is to have the same item names to not duplicate as shopping items, even though recipe notes different units.
+This logic is reviewed in the backend before generating shopping list items.

 For common units, we first try to relate them